Nintendo's canceled Game Boy Color add-on had features the Switch still lacks today

 A scrapped Game Boy Color add-on, known as the Page Boy, has recently come to light – and surprisingly, it actually supported a number of features that the Nintendo Switch still lacks today.

-The Page Boy’s existence has been unearthed by video game historian Liam Robertson, who shares many of the add-on's functions and features in a video for the YouTube channel ‘DidYouKnowGaming?’.
+The Page Boy’s existence has been unearthed by video game historian Liam Robertson (thanks, GameSpot), who shares many of the add-on's functions and features in a video for the YouTube channel ‘DidYouKnowGaming?’.
 Robertson also reveals why Nintendo eventually canceled the ambitious project in 2002.

 The Page Boy was designed to use the same radio frequencies as two-way pagers, which were incredibly popular in the 90s, and which would let uses receive messages over long distances.
 That would have meant that you could send messages to your friends, send and receive emails, and even browse web pages – all things you can’t do on Nintendo Switch in 2022.